You are Owed Money —

 Within 10 days of filing, the trustee must send the OSB a report containing his or her opinion of the fairness of the proposal and the ability of the debtor to follow its terms.
 The report must also list the debtor's assets, debts and creditors.
 At the same time, the trustee must send copies of the proposal and report to each creditor, asking the creditors to accept or reject the proposal.

 Creditors are then given 45 days to accept the proposal or reject it by sending a note to the trustee or by voting against it at the meeting of creditors.
-(If you do not respond, you are considered to have accepted the proposal.)top of page
+(If you do not respond, you are considered to have accepted the proposal.)

 Meetings of creditors